dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 hierarchies considered in this article.

 This class stores pending tasks of type `T` in a private `std::queue<T>` named `tasks_`.
-In addition, it maintains a counter, `active_`, that tracks the number of tasks currently being processed.
+It also maintains a counter, `active_`, that tracks the number of tasks currently being processed.
 This counter is incremented whenever a task is acquired and decremented when the task completes.
 As a result, the queue can automatically detect global completion, which occurs when there are neither pending tasks nor tasks in progress.
 The global termination condition is therefore: `tasks_.empty() and active_ == 0`.